Just what, exactly, is a “sofa designed for the home we call Earth?” And what is so “sustainable” about the wood in it?

 The most stringent of these programs, she says, is run by the Forest Stewardship Council.
 “The FSC guidelines are the ones most environmental groups trust,” Snoonian said.

 The FSC offers a searchable database of certified vendors, says Katie J. Miller, the organization’s U.S. communications director.”

 Even without certification, customers can assume that most wood grown in North America is likely to be harvested in an environmentally safe way, says Ron Jarvis, vice president of environmental innovation at The Home Depot, which sells some FSC-certified wood.

 “If you’re buying Southern yellow pine or redwood or cedar, probably it’s OK without certification,” he says.

 Be careful with woods which may have been harvested in countries lacking stringent environmental rules, Jarvis adds.
 “If you’re going in to buy a wood product and you’re not familiar with the name or it’s a name that usually means rain forest, like teak, ask for an FSC-certified product.”

 Bill Banzhaf, president of the Sustainable Forestry Initiative, one of the country’s largest certifying organizations, says the more customers ask about sustainable wood, the more it will create a market for good practices.

 “There is a great deal of material out there.
 Sometimes it’s not labeled because a manufacturer doesn’t want to confuse the consumer, or wants to support their own brand.”

-Sustainably harvested wood products aren't necessarily expensive, Miller said.
-"It's not just high-end manufacturers that do this.
-Among lower-end retailers, Ikea uses a lot of sustainable wood products," she said.
+Sustainably harvested wood products aren’t necessarily expensive, Miller says.
+“It’s not just high-end manufacturers that do this.
+Among lower-end retailers, Ikea uses a lot of sustainable wood products,” she says.